graphjs/graphjs-server/README.md

 Once Heroku is deployed you can test it with the `/whoami` command with a GET request to `https://{my_heroku_instance}.herokuapp.com/whoami`

+Feel free to watch this video at https://youtu.be/K7bWKlT0k_g for a preview of the process.

 ## Manual Installation

 In case, heroku installation is not an option for you, here are the steps to install it manually: